emu-russia/dmgcpu/decoder2.md

 ![decoder2](/imgstore/decoder2.jpg)

+## Decoder2 Inputs

 The outputs `d[106:0]` from [Decoder1](decoder1.md) are input.

+## Decoder2 Output Driver

+TBD.

+## Decoder2 Outputs

 The outputs of Decoder1 have three paths:
 - Stay inside Decoder2 and form one of Decoder2's outputs with the rest of the signals
 - Go outside
 - Stay inside AND go outside

-## Decoder2 Output Driver

-TBD.

-## Decoder2 Outputs

 All outputs are clocked by the `CLK2` signal.